 {% archiveDetail productWeight with name="weight" %}{{productWeight}}</div>

-This method is suitable for situations where you know exactly which custom field you want to retrieve and directly display its value.
+This method is suitable when you know exactly which custom field to retrieve and directly display its value.

-Sometimes, we might want to iterate and display all filled custom fields in a document detail page, for example, showing the list of a product's 'specifications'.
-At this time, archiveParamsTags come into play.
+Sometimes, we may want to traverse and display all the filled-in custom fields of a document detail page, such as showing the list of product specifications.
+At this point,archiveParamsthe tag comes into play.

-archiveParamsTags allow you to retrieve all custom fields and their values for the current document or a specified document.
+archiveParamsTags allow you to get all custom fields and their values for the current document or a specified document.
 You can use it like this:

 {% archiveParams params %}